seankross/bookdown-start/docs/01-Aquatics.md

 ## Timeline

 Forecasts for a minimum of 35 days can be submitted daily by 11:59 pm UTC throughout 2022.
 A minimum of 35 days in the future must be forecasted for each submission.
 For example, a forecast submitted on February 1 should be for at least February 1st – March 7th.
-New forecasts can be submitted daily as new weather forecasts and observations (e.g., new flux data is released by NEON) become available.
+New forecasts can be submitted daily as new weather forecasts and observations (e.g., new temperature and water quality data is released by NEON) become available.
 The key is that submissions are predictions of the future.

 Even that daily submissions are allowed and encouraged as new observations and weather forecasts become available, the automation of forecast generation may be ideal.
 There are many ways to automate scripts that are written to download observations and meteorology drivers, generate forecasts, and submit forecasts.
 Two tools that many have used are cron jobs (see the R package [cronR](https://cran.r-project.org/web/packages/cronR/index.html){target="_blank"}) that execute tasks at user specified times and [github actions](https://youtu.be/dMrUlXi4_Bo){target="_blank"}.
 See more at [Frequently Asked Questions]